Anne C. Bader, Principal Bader Resources, LLC

 Richard Stiennon, Chief Research Analyst IT-Harvest

 Richard Stiennon is a security industry expert.
-He writes Stiennon’s Security Scorecard for CSO Online and founded IT-Harvest, an independent analyst firm that researches 1,400 IT security vendors.
+He writes for Forbes and The Analyst Syndicate. in 205 he founded IT-Harvest, an independent analyst firm that researches 2,400 IT security vendors.
 He is the author of Surviving Cyberwar (Government Institutes, 2010).
-He has also published UP and to the RIGHT: Strategy and Tactics of Analyst Influence which is garnering enthusiastic reviews since its July, 2012 launch.
-His most recent book, based on his masters dissertation at King’s College London, is There Will Be Cyberwar.
+He has also published UP and to the RIGHT: Strategy and Tactics of Analyst Influence which has garnered enthusiastic reviews since its July, 2012 launch.
+After completing his Masters in War in the Modern World at King’s College, he published There Will Be Cyberwar.
 It documents the rise of cyber attacks against military systems and predicts the outcome of future battles will be determined by the state of cyber preparedness of each side.

 Stiennon was granted Gartner’s Thought Leadership award as VP Research where he covered security topics including firewalls, intrusion detection, intrusion prevention, security consulting, and managed security services for the Security and Privacy group.